 Doing your homework when it comes to backyard shed permits can help you avoid potential issues down the road, such as government and homeowners’ association fines or even removal of your shed.
 You can help ensure your hard work doesn’t go to waste by researching the requirements for your county, city and state before you build.
 Each area’s codes differ, but all are based on the International Building Code (IBC).
 It’s also valuable to research whether the guidelines differ depending on how you’ll use your shed (storage vs. living space, for example).

 Remember, building and zoning permit requirements will vary from one location to another.
-Always verify city and county requirements before buying or building a shed.
+Always verify city and county requirements before building (or buying) a shed.
 Hiring a professional to help with the permit application process and advise you on shed options can make your project a breeze.
 Find a shed dealer in your area who stocks LP® Outdoor Building Solutions® products that you can use for your shed.